-11-15 Your punctuality is now a real concern!
+11-15 Lates Your punctuality is now a real concern.

 Your Form Tutor will contact your parents via phone or letter.
 You MUST put in place measures to ensure good punctuality.
-EMA will not be paid each week there is a 'Late'!

-16-20 Your lack of punctuality is unacceptable.
+16-20 Lates Your lack of punctuality is unacceptable.